SimenB/stylint/README.md

 ## Options
-The following is a list of the options available to stylinter.
-Use the -c or --config flag to pass in the location of your custom .stylintrc config file if you want to change the defaults.
-Alternatively, you could pass the -s or --strict flag to run stylint as though everything was set to true, config file or not.
+The following is a list of the options available to stylint.
+Use the `-c` or `--config` flag to pass in the location of your custom `.stylintrc` config file if you want to change the defaults.
+Alternatively, you could pass the `-s` or `--strict` flag to run stylint as though everything was set to true, config file or not.

-The default settings are pretty weak and unopinionated (i think).
+The default settings are pretty weak and unopinionated (I think).
 If you want to enforce a particular styleguide, you'll have to set up your own config file.
 Below is the default config.

 ```
 {